JenniferWTam/PacMan-Exercise/README.md

 # Pacman-Exercise
 ## Description
 ### If you've ever played an arcade game, then you're familiar with Pac-Man!
+<center>We are not building the full PacMan game in this activity.
+However, we will be building a feature of this game, which displays and moves PacMan from one side of the screen to the other.</center>

 <img src= "./images/PacMan1.png" width='50'/><img src= "./images/PacMan2.png" width='50'/><img src= "./images/PacMan1.png" width='50'/><img src= "./images/PacMan2.png" width='50'/><img src= "./images/PacMan1.png" width='50'/><img src= "./images/PacMan2.png" width='50'/><img src= "./images/PacMan1.png" width='50'/><img src= "./images/PacMan2.png" width='50'/><img src= "./images/PacMan1.png" width='50'/><img src= "./images/PacMan2.png" width='50'/><img src= "./images/PacMan1.png" width='50'/><img src= "./images/PacMan2.png" width='50'/><img src= "./images/PacMan1.png" width='50'/><img src= "./images/PacMan2.png" width='50'/><img src= "./images/PacMan1.png" width='50'/><img src= "./images/PacMan2.png" width='50'/>

-We are not building the full PacMan game in this activity.
-However, we will be building a feature of this game, which displays and moves PacMan from one side of the screen to the other.

 ## Steps to Run
 Ensure you have the following files downloaded from this repository onto your local machine and saved into the same file directory.
 <ul>
   <li>index.html</li>
   <li>pacman.js</li>
-  <li>images</li><i>along with all the photos in this folder</i>
+  <li>images</li><i>(along with all the photos in this folder)</i>
 </ul>
 Drag and drop the index.html into your web browser